octfolio-deploy/octfolioclientapi/README.md

 | Record | record | - "inspectionid"<br>- "assetid"<br>- "auditid"<br>- "reportdate"<br>- "datecompleted"<br>- "approveddate"<br>- "approvedbyname"<br>- "insertdate"<br>- "insertbyname"<br>- "lastupdate"<br>- "lasteditedname"<br>- "inspector"<br>- "contractorname"<br>- "approvedbyname" |
 | Sample | sample | - "asbestossampleid"<br>- "inspectionid"<br>- "assetid"<br>- "sampledate"<br>- "sampleid"<br>- "notes"<br>- "acmfullremoval"<br>- "insertdate"<br>- "insertbyname"<br>- "lastupdate"<br>- "lasteditedname"<br>- "resultid"<br>- "asbestosstatus" |

+## Combined key
+If you have been supplied with a combined key from Octfolio this key will allow you you to search over multiple client portals at once.
+When data is returned it will contain an additional column for 'portal' with the domain of the portal the data belonged to.
+If you wish to acquire a combined key please contact your octfolio representative or send our support an email at the address listed at the bottom.

 # Return
 The APIs response depends on the type of request sent but three things will never change.
 The response will always be a JSON array, this array will always contain a boolean return ['error'] as to whether an error was tripped in addition to an array containing the headers sent ['headers'].
 An example of a successful GET request is below: